 The challenges of containing hazardous materials require packaging that has been made following stringent and meticulous procedures.
-Consider UN approved bottles from Berlin Packaging, designed for safe and secure containment, storage, and transportation.
+Consider UN-rated bottles from Berlin Packaging, designed for safe and secure containment, storage, and transportation.

 Meeting Specifications and Ratings for Hazardous Liquids

-Any liquid that is reactive and toxic, corrosive, or ignitable is considered hazardous.
-Plastic UN rated bottles made with High Density Polyethylene (HDPE) offer solid resistance to chemicals found in most everyday hazardous products.
-This material not only resists moisture, but stands up to stacking or dropping events as a result of mishandling.
+Any liquid that is reactive, toxic, corrosive, or ignitable is considered hazardous.
+Plastic UN-approved bottles made with High-Density Polyethylene (HDPE) offer solid resistance to chemicals found in most everyday hazardous products.
+This material not only resists moisture but stands up to stacking or dropping as a result of mishandling.
 Consider Polypropylene (PP) caps and Polytetrafluoroethylene (PTFE/Teflon) cup liners to provide broad compatibility with many chemicals while offering strong moisture resistance and a tight seal.
 In many cases, using a wrench with prescribed torque settings tightens and seals caps securely.

 Because international shipping of goods is commonplace, a universal rating code recognized by the commerce world was established.
 The United Nations (UN) rating became the new Department of Transportation (DOT) rating, identifying the standard for HAZMAT packaging and shipping worldwide.
 UN-rated bottles signal safety.